 While that study used a supplement, you can find all of these nutrients in pumpkin, although in smaller amounts.

 The antioxidants found in pumpkin are important for skin health.
-These include beta-carotene and vitamins C and E.
+These include beta carotene and vitamins C and E.

-Eating fruits and vegetables is generally heart-healthy.
-What’s more, pumpkin has specific nutrients that are good for heart health.
+Eating fruits and vegetables supports heart health.
+What’s more, pumpkin contains specific nutrients that are good for heart health.

 You can cook it into a soup or roast it with other vegetables.
 Canned pumpkin can be combined with coconut milk and spices to make a creamy curry base.

 There are many ways to enjoy pumpkin.
 For the healthiest versions, try using it in savory dishes like soup or as a roasted vegetable.

-Just because something has pumpkin in its name, that doesn’t mean it’s healthy.
+Just because something has pumpkin in its name doesn’t mean it’s healthy.